tudurom/windowchef/man/waitron.1.md

 * `window_cardinal_focus` <DIRECTION>:
-	Focus the closest window in a direction, relative to the currently currently focused window.
+	Focus the closest window in a direction, relative to the currently focused window.
 Does nothing if there is no window focused.

 * `group_add_window` <group_nr>:
 	Add the focused window to the <group_nr> group.